pourmand1376/yolov5/README.md

 ## Aneurysm Sampler
 This is where I have added sampler and normalized loss function and rgb ideas.

+I've also made sampler publicly available for anyone to use via a [pull request](https://github.com/ultralytics/yolov5/pull/8766) on original yolov5 repo.

 [Link](https://github.com/pourmand1376/yolov5/tree/sampler_aneurysm)

 ## 3D Aneurysm